citizenfx/fivem-docs/content/docs/client-manual/_index.md

 Troubleshooting issues
 ----------------------
 Are you running into issues?
 Read the dedicated [troubleshooting manual](/docs/support/client-issues).
+You can also check out common errors [here](https://support.cfx.re/hc/en-us/sections/5299954457756-Common-errors).